dmly/dmly.github.com/source/_posts/2013-04-28-java-proxy-chaining-aspect-on-the-cheap.markdown

 It all depends on your aspects' logic but in this case I would make the Timer aspect outside of the Retry aspect.
 Confused?
 Here is the order of execution:

     1. Enter the Timer aspect, take note of the current time
-    2. Enter the Rety aspect, retry count set to 0
+    2. Enter the Retry aspect, retry count set to 0
     3. Invoke the actual Dao method
     4. If it fails, retry aspect catch the exception and retries!
 It keeps track of the number of retries (up to 3 times by default)
     5. Either the call fails if retries exceed 3 times or it exits the Retry aspect and yield the command to Timer Aspect again